Turnertt/android_local_manifest/README.md

-Repositories that are needed to build CyanogenMod 12.1 for Galaxy A5 (a5ultexx)
+Repositories that are needed to build LineageOS 14.1 for Samsung MSM8916 devices